-[This is the text of a sermon I delivered at Glenstal Abbey on St Patrick’s Day 2018 at the invitation of the former abbot, Mark Patrick Hederman.
+The following is the text of a sermon I delivered during Mass at the Benedictine community of Glenstal Abbey on St Patrick’s Day 2018 at the invitation of the former abbot, Mark Patrick Hederman.
 It was a privileged opportunity to try to make the historical figure of St Patrick real and relevant to a contemporary believing audience.
-An excellent new film on the life of St Patrick is now on Netflix and worth watching.]
+An excellent new film on the life of St Patrick is now on Netflix and worth watching.

 “I saw in a vision of the night a man coming as if from Ireland, whose name was Victoricius, with countless letters, and he gave one of them, and I read the beginning of the letter containing the “Voice of the Irish” and as I was reading the beginning of the letter aloud I imagined I heard, at that moment, the voice of those very people who lived beside the Wood of Foclud, which is near the Western Sea, and they cried out as if from one mouth, “We request you, holy boy, that you come and walk once more among us.”
 (Confessio 2.115)

 Towards the end of his life Bishop Patricius Magonus Sucatus, a Roman citizen born around the turn of the fifth century in Britain, sat down to write an account of his life.
 His name Patricius “the noble one” reflected the aspirations of his father Calpurnius, a Roman civil administrator and deacon, his mother, Concessa, and perhaps also those of his grandfather Potitus, a priest, in the town of Bannavem Taburniae, a small enclave of the Roman Empire in western Britain, probably in the area of the Severn estuary in modern-day Wales.